 You can start with simple sitting as long as you have those treats in hand.
-Let kitty sniff the treat before moving it higher so they sit.
+Let your 4-week old kitten sniff the treat before moving it higher so they sit.
 When they do sit, give them lots of praise!
 Clickers may also help too, but whatever you do, don’t use punishment.
 Cats respond poorly and often just run away.

 Get your cat used to you and the outside world as soon as you can.
 Socialization occurs best at around 12 weeks, and especially during the first 6 months.
 This means taking them on car trips, grooming them, and getting them used to you and life with you in general.
 This will help you out later when they’re not so afraid.

 When you first bring your little one home with you, they’ll definitely be scared and frightened.
 A new environment is intimidating, so start with one room.
 Put the food, scratching post, and bed in there.
 Slowly introduce your kitten to other areas of the house.
 If you see them tensing up, go a little more slowly and try not to startle them.